Mathias-SantAnna/lotr-collectibles/README.md

 1. Final Check Before Submission

 > **Note:**<br>
-> **CSS**: In previous projects, get confused by Bootstrap CSS classes and my own CSS classes so for this project, two dashes (a kind of BEM methodology) is used on all CSS classes
+> **CSS**: Because I used to get confused by Bootstrap CSS classes and my own CSS classes in past projects, I utilized two dashes (a form of BEM methodology) on all CSS classes in this project.

 <div align="right"><a href="#top">🔝</a></div>